Cats Fighting

 “I just wanted to give you an update on the progress of Oreo.
 He is doing great!!!!
 He seems to be getting better every day.
 They are now living peacefully amongst themselves.
 There is no more hissing and screaming.
 Thanks for all your help – you have been a lifesaver!!!”

-Kerry and the cats, Florida
+Kerry and the cats

-Excerpt from Mieshelle’s New York Times Acclaimed Feline Behavior Science book, The Cat Whisperer, on Intercat Social Issues
+Excerpt from Mieshelle’s New York Times Acclaimed Feline Behavior Science book,

 Reintroductions and the Nagelschneider Method